This is a guide to Zagreb, Croatia’s Capital which also geographically lies a bit off the tourist trails.

-The best thing is that they come in sweet and savory versions, so everybody finds its piece of heaven.
+The best thing is that they come in sweet and savory versions, so everybody finds their piece of heaven.

-No matter whom you ask for the best Štrukli, they will either take you to there grandma or recommend
+No matter whom you ask for the best Štrukli, they will either take you to their grandma or recommend

 Skalinska ul.
 5